tomashak/tomashak.github.io/README.md

-# Jekyll Project
+# Jekyll Gitbook Project

-This is a Jekyll project that utilizes GitHub Pages to host a static website.
-The project structure is as follows:
+This is a Jekyll Gitbook project that allows you to write articles in Markdown format and publish them using GitHub Pages with the Jekyll Gitbook theme.

+## Project Structure

 ```
-jekyll-project
+jekyll-gitbook-project
 ├── _config.yml
 ├── _posts
 │   └── 2023-10-01-sample-post.md